 Here I have a Pro tip for you: some of the biotin rich foods are egg yolk, nuts, peanuts, walnuts, bananas, and mushrooms.
-So do your best to have those in your body to avoid biotin deficiency.
+So, do your best to integrate those in your body to avoid biotin deficiency.

 And now I'd like to tell you about another very important vitamin that you should know about and is underrated in regards to hair loss.

 I’m talking about vitamin D.

 Yup.
 Vitamin D!

 Researches showed that the vitamin D receptor plays an important role in hair cycling, specifically anagen initiation which is the first stage of your hair growth.
 It means that vitamin D might also be involved in hair growth so its deficiency can be the reason for your hair loss.